kwilteam/kwil-js/README.md

 Any action that executes a CUD operation must be signed and broadcasted to the network as a transaction.

+Note that the public key can be passed as a hex string or as bytes.

 ``` javascript
 import { Utils } from '@kwilteam/kwil-js'